Generic Name: diltiazem hydrochloride

 Diltiazem hydrochloride injection is contraindicated in:

 - Patients with sick sinus syndrome except in the presence of a functioning ventricular pacemaker.

-- Patients with second- or third-degree AV block except in the presence of functioning ventricular pacemaker.
+- Patients with second- or third-degree AV block except in the presence of a functioning ventricular pacemaker.

 - Patients with severe hypotension or cardiogenic shock.